friend1ws/nanomonsv/README.md

 We have prepared the command to create control panels from the user's own sequencing data.
-In addition, for users who do not have sufficient sequencing data that can serve as a control panel (or just do not have time for processing), we prepared a control panel that has been created using the 30 Nanopore sequencing data from the [Human Pangenome Reference Consortium](https://humanpangenome.org/), which is available at [zenodo](https://zenodo.org/record/7017953).
+In addition, for users who do not have sufficient sequencing data that can serve as a control panel (or just do not have time for processing), we prepared a control panel that has been created using the 30 Nanopore sequencing data from the [Human Pangenome Reference Consortium](https://humanpangenome.org/), which is available at [zenodo](https://zenodo.org/records/11470934).

-This control panel is made by aligning 30 Nanopore sequencing data to the GRCh38 reference genome (obtained from [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects)) with minimap2 version 2.24.
+This control panel is made by aligning 30~40 Nanopore (basecalled by Guppy ver.
+4 and 6) and PacBio HiFi sequencing data to the GRCh38/CHM13 reference genome (obtained from [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects)) with minimap2 version 2.24.
 **When you use these control panels and publish, do not forget to credit to [HPRC](https://github.com/human-pangenomics/HG002_Data_Freeze_v1.0#citations)!**